christophertino/zendesk-tools/README.md

 ## Zendesk Migration Tool

-Migrate categories, sections and articles from one Zendesk account to another.
+Migrate tickets, users, comments, macros, categories, sections and articles from one Zendesk account to another.

 ### Configuration